AVR-LibC 2.3.0

 Note [6]:

-Here's where the newly computed value is loaded into the PWM register.
+Here's where the newly computed value is loaded into the compare register.
 Since we are in an interrupt routine, it is safe to use a 16-bit assignment to the register.
 Outside of an interrupt, the assignment should only be performed with interrupts disabled if there's a chance that an interrupt routine could also access this register (or another register that uses TEMP), see the appropriate FAQ entry.

 Note [7]: